What’s the difference between inkjet and laser printers?

 - Comments Off on What’s the difference between inkjet and laser printers?

-Laser printers on the other hand, use toner cartridges with a fine powder and a heated fuser to bind the powder to the paper.
-It’s better suited for black printing and very finite details.
+Laser printers on the other hand, use toner cartridges with a fine powder and a heated fuser to permanently bind the powder to the paper.
+It’s better suited for black printing.
 Also worth noting that should the power in the cartridge spill, it’s less messy than inkjet ink.

 Nothing on the consumer market today beats laser printing for black and white text pages.
-You can expect upwards of 20 pages per minute, compared to maybe 6 per minute with an inkjet.
+You can expect upwards of 85 pages per minute, compared to inkjet models with a much slower speed.

 If you have a smaller office, or a home office, an inkjet printer may be a better choice because it is often a smaller unit.
-Laserjet printers are typically larger.
+Laser printers are typically larger, with a wider range of options.

-Both technologies can be found in all-in-one machines to support all your scanning, copying, faxing, and printing needs in one unit.
-Most also offer networking capabilities so you can connect it to your home or office network for remote printing.
+Both technologies can be found in multi-function machines to support all your scanning, copying, and printing needs in one unit.
+Most also offer networking capabilities so you can connect it to your home or office network, and some even have remote printing.

-For occasional printing, inkjet offers the most affordability, and laser printers are most cost-effective for frequent use.
+For basic, occasional printing, inkjet offers the most affordability, and laser printers are most cost-effective for frequent use.
 It’s important to factor in costs to replace ink or laser cartridges as well as maintenance and repair costs.
-Inkjet printers need more regular cleaning to prevent too much ink build-up.
-You’ll often find it’s more cost effective to completely replace an inkjet printer, rather than replace single cartridges.
+Inkjet printers need more regular use and cleaning to prevent the ink drying or build-up.
+You may find it’s more cost effective to completely replace an inkjet printer, rather than replace single cartridges, though the new unit will usually just come with a “starter” toner.
+Also consider the environmental impact of regularly disposing of equipment.

-When choosing the technology for your office printer, knowing the difference between inkjet and laser printers can help you make an educated choice that will provide you with the best lifetime value for your use.
+When choosing the technology for your office printer, knowing the difference between inkjet and laser printers can help you make an educated choice that will provide you with the best overall value for your use.
+To further discuss your replacement options for inkjet and laser printers in your office, contact Steelhead to find out more.